Toward accurate RUL and SoH estimation using reinforced graph-based physics-informed neural networks enhanced with dynamic weights: Experimental Validation

 \subsection{Ablation Study}

-For better understanding of the effect of each component, we also test the model when it is absent.
+For a better understanding of each component effects, the model is tested with and without each component across all datasets.

-In this section, we ablated some components and created three cases: removing RL agents, Mixup data augmentation, and the TAU block.
+This section presents ablation of some components, creating two cases: removing RL agents , and the TAU block.
 Each ablation helps isolate the contribution of individual modules to the overall model performance.
-In \autoref{tab:bearing-performances}, \autoref{tab:CMAPSS-Performances}, and \autoref{tab:battery-performances} the ablation results from PRONOSTIA, CMAPSS, and XJTU are listed respectively.
+In \autoref{tab:bearing-performances}, \autoref{tab:C-MAPSS-Performances}, and \autoref{tab:battery-performances}, the ablation results from PHM2012, C-MAPSS, and XJTU are listed, respectively.